Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/README.md

 ![raspbian-first-ssh](raspbian-first-ssh.JPG)

-Now it will prompt you about the password, type "raspbian"
+Now it will prompt you about the password, type "raspberry"

 ![raspbian-first-ssh-password](raspbian-first-ssh-password.JPG)